chili

 Description

 chili computes cw EPR spectra in the slow-motional regime.
+It uses rotational Brownian diffusion to model the rotational tumbling of the spin system.
 The simulation is based on solving the Stochastic Liouville equation in a basis of rotational eigenfunctions. chili supports arbitrary spin systems.

 chili takes up to three input arguments